top of page

 Amneh Khoulani

-In 2020, Amneh received the International Women of Courage Award from the US State Department for her efforts to achieve justice, peace and democracy.
-She was honoured that same year by the Alabama House of Representatives for her efforts in non-violent struggle.
-She took part in the first official session held by the UN Security Council on detention in Syria in 2019.
+In 2020, Amneh received the International Women of Courage Award from the U.S. Department of State in recognition of her efforts to promote justice, peace, and democracy.
+That same year, she was honoured by the Alabama House of Representatives for her steadfast commitment to peaceful struggle and human rights advocacy.

 Headshot.jpg